 Sociology: analyze social inequalities in the distribution of social services and facilities such as health centers and food banks.

 Nathaniel Dede-Bamfo received a Ph.D. in Geographic Information Science from Texas State University.
 Nathaniel is a passionate academic with over ten years’ experience in teaching and research particularly, in the field of Geospatial Science.
-His research interests include Geospatial Modeling, Spatial Accessibility and Mobility, Sustainable Rural Development and Geography of Sub-Saharan Africa.
+His research interests include Geospatial Modeling, Spatial Accessibility and Mobility, Regional Planning, and Geography of Sub-Saharan Africa.
 Nathaniel enjoys meeting people and sharing ideas.